“Our highest endeavor must be to develop

 The belief system underlying Waldorf schools is an occult religion that involves doctrines of evolution and reincarnation.
 Human beings evolve upward as they gain “knowledge of higher worlds” — that is, knowledge of the spiritual worlds above the ordinary plane of existence.
 To gain this knowledge firsthand, people must develop clairvoyance.
 Preparation for clairvoyance involves such things as heightened imagination and dream consciousness.

 Waldorf schools aim to assist children on the path toward knowledge of the higher worlds.
-To this end, Waldorf teachers serve as missionaries or priests.* However, they generally do so secretively, believing that they possess "mystery wisdom" that other people cannot appreciate.
-According to Steiner, outsiders who should be told as little as possible include the parents of Waldorf students.
+To this end, Waldorf teachers serve as missionaries or priests.
+However, they generally do so secretively, believing that they possess "mystery wisdom" that other people cannot appreciate.
+According to Steiner, "outsiders" who should be told as little as possible include the parents of Waldorf students.

 Returning to the quotation, above: There is only one correct “purpose and direction” in life: It is the spiritual evolutionary path laid out by Steiner.
 Individuals are encouraged to move upward on this path as “free human beings.”
 According to Steiner, freedom is the birthright of all real human beings (things are different for "abnormal" people who are not really human).
 According to Steiner, true freedom means willingly submitting to the intentions of the many good gods who stand over mankind.
-Of course, we also need to resist the evil gods.
-In practice, becoming truly "free" means giving up your liberty and accepting Steiner’s religious teachings.***
+Of course, we also need to resist the evil gods, Steiner said.
+In practice, becoming truly free means giving up your liberty and accepting Steiner’s religious teachings.

 As for the strange reference to people who aren't really human, you should know that for every Steiner quotation that sounds attractive, there are others that are the reverse.
 Here's one: Telling Waldorf teachers to conceal his doctrines from outsiders, Steiner said, "Imagine what people would say if they heard that we say there are people who are not human beings."
 A world of sorrow can be found in such statements.